 When you started myawesomesite.com, you might have set up a free email address like email@example.com.
 Now, you can create the address firstname.lastname@example.org, and have it forward to your Gmail account — you get the slick custom email address, but get to use your same email client you’re used to.

-Learn more on Hot Off the Press, or head to your dashboard and set up your own custom address.
+Learn more on The WordPress.com Blog, or head to your dashboard and set up your own custom address.